 Plans Overview

 All plans include cPanel with CloudLinux (up to 4 GB RAM per account), LiteSpeed web server, NVMe SSD storage, free SSL certificates for all domains and subdomains, Imunify360 security, MailChannels for outbound email deliverability, Softaculous, and twice-daily remote backups.
-When ordering, customers choose from 9 selectable regions (US East, US West, Europe, UK, Asia, Australia, Canada, India, and others), all backed by public cloud infrastructure from AWS, Google Cloud, Azure, DigitalOcean, and Alibaba spanning 80+ underlying locations.
+When ordering, customers choose from 9 selectable regions: United Kingdom, US East, US Central, Central Europe, Australia, Canada, India, Latin America, and Singapore – all backed by public cloud infrastructure from AWS, Google Cloud, Azure, DigitalOcean, and Alibaba.
 Stablepoint also offers 100% green hosting powered by renewable energy.

 Support & Reliability

 Stablepoint provides 24/7 support via live chat, email, and phone.
 Their UK and US support teams are generally well-regarded.
-They offer a generous 60-day money-back guarantee, which is the longest on this list.
+They offer a 30-day money-back guarantee.
 Their cloud-native infrastructure means automatic failover and resilience built into the platform rather than bolted on.

 Considerations